Pseudothelomma: Description

-Pseudothelomma has a thallus that is crustose, grey, with a thin cortex.
+Pseudothelomma has a thallus that is crustose, and grey, with a thin cortex.
 The ascomata are immersed in wrinkles, and are flat, sometimes with a green or yellow pruina on the mazaedia.
-The spores have a single septum and are black-brown in colour.
+The spores have a single septum and are black-brown.
 Secondary chemicals found in Pseudothelomma include usnic acid in the thallus (occasionally), and epanorin and rhizocarpic acid in the hymenium and mazaedium.